Kivayan/Stenographer/Readme.md

 # Stenographer

 Stenographer is a Windows 10/11 desktop app that captures speech locally, transcribes it with Whisper.cpp, and inserts the resulting text into whatever application currently has focus.

-Everything runs offline on your machine—no cloud services, no data leaving your PC.
+`Everything runs offline on your machine — no cloud services, no data leaving your PC! - that was the main motivation behind building this tool.`

+---
+**IMPORTANT**
+This is 90% vibe-coded project for personal use and learning.(GH Copilot with GPT-5 Codex + perplexity-ask + context7)
+I haven't written a line of code - just designed, split to development milestones and steered the project in right direction while testing for real use.
+It works well enough for me, but it is not production-ready software.
+Use at your own risk.
+Tested with gglm-base.bin model only.
+---

 ## Feature highlights
-- **Global hotkey capture** – press <kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>Space</kbd> to start/stop recording from anywhere.
+- **Global hotkey capture (Configurable)** – press <kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>Space</kbd> to start/stop recording from anywhere.
 - **Offline transcription** – executes the Whisper.cpp binaries bundled with the app; just ship the required model files.
 - **Smart text insertion** – uses UI Automation when possible, falls back to clipboard + `SendInput` while restoring clipboard contents afterwards.
 - **Foreground window rebinding** – remembers the window that had focus when recording began and restores focus before pasting.